Laurene Edmondson Elementary

 Climate: Our lobby is like a living room – warm, comfortable and friendly; we have high standards and expectations; we honor that parents want evidence demonstrating what their children are learning

 Volunteer/Parent: We have many opportunities for parents/community members to be involved in our school.
 We are seeking community partnerships for STEM and implement WatchD.O.G.S., an opportunity to increase positive male presence in our school.
-We have a community partnership with Embassy Suites and 59 local businesses have donated to our school.
+We have a community partnerships with Crossroads Church, American Furniture Warehouse and 59 local businesses have donated to our school.

 Neighborhood Block Party: In August, we kicked off the year with a Neighborhood Block Party.
 Fifty-nine local businesses donated services or goods for our students and families.
 We had 20 informational booths to connect families with resources and school information.
 A band of high school students provided entertainment, students participated in bubble and engineering activities and games.
 We served hot dogs and ice cream and students were able to meet their teachers.
 We look forward to continuing this great event next year!